literaryverses/Algorithms/README.md

 Bubble sort is simplest and most impractical sorting algorithm that swaps out adjacent elements if they are in the wrong order, with a runtime of O(n<sup>2</sup>).
 Variants of bubble sorting is explored, such as modified bubble sort (which quits when no swaps are made) and cocktail shaker sort (bidirectional bubble sort).

 ### insertsort.py
 Insertion sort partitions an array and then inserts elements from the unsorted section to the sorted one.
-Variants of this algorithm uses two-way insertion or binary insertion
+Variants of this algorithm uses bidirectional insertion or binary search insertion.

 ## Maze Generation <a name="maze_generation"></a>
 Maze generation algorithms use automated methods to create mazes.

 ### objects.py
-Creating data structures via cell and grid classes
+Creating data structures via cell and grid classes to serve as the foundation of the maze.

+### binaryTrees.py
+For each cell in the grid, the algorithm destroys either the top or the right wall, using an equiprobable random selection.
+If the wall selected cannot be destroyed (borders of the maze), it destroys the other wall.
+If both walls cannot be destroyed (borders of the maze), the algorithm does nothing to the cell.

 ## Floorplans <a name="floorplans"></a>
 In electronic design automation, a floorplan of an integrated circuit is a schematics representation of tentative placement of its major functional blocks.
 Here, I look into mathematical models to generate the optimal floorplan.